Shakers: 20th century to the present

 By the early 20th century, the once numerous Shaker communities were failing and closing.
 Shaker artisans could not compete with modern factories, and so many chose to renounce their faith and leave so they could earn a living.
 By mid-century, new federal laws were passed denying control of adoption to religious groups, rendering it impossible for children to join the group.
-Today, in the 21st century, the Shaker community that still exists—The Sabbathday Lake Shaker Community—denies that Shakerism was a failed utopian experiment.
+The last active Shaker community—the Sabbathday Lake Shaker Community—denies that Shakerism was a failed utopian experiment.

 Their message, surviving over two centuries in the United States, reads in part as follows:

 Shakerism is not, as many would claim, an anachronism; nor can it be dismissed as the final sad flowering of 19th century liberal utopian fervor.
 Shakerism has a message for this present age–a message as valid today as when it was first expressed.
 It teaches above all else that God is Love and that our most solemn duty is to show forth that God who is love in the World.

 In 1957, the elders and eldresses of Canterbury Shaker Village elected to permanently close the "covenant" for new Shaker membership in light of there being only a handful of surviving members.
 The village dissolved by 1992, leaving only Sabbathday Lake open.

-On January 2, 2017, Sister Frances Carr died aged 89 at the Sabbathday community, leaving only two remaining Shakers: Brother Arnold Hadd, age 58, and Sister June Carpenter, 77.
-A profile of the Shaker community at Sabbathday Lake, published in The New York Times in September 2024, described Brother Arnold, aged 67 and Sister June, aged 86, preparing to celebrate the 250th anniversary of Ann Lee's arrival in New York.
-Brother Arnold said: "We've survived 250 years.
+On January 2, 2017, Frances Carr died aged 89 at the Sabbathday community, leaving only two remaining Shakers: Arnold Hadd, age 58, and June Carpenter, 77.
+A profile of the Shaker community at Sabbathday Lake, published in The New York Times in September 2024, describes Hadd and Carpenter, preparing to celebrate the 250th anniversary of Lee's arrival in New York.
+Hadd said: "We've survived 250 years.
 We are looking forward as much as our ancestors did to the next — whatever that involves.
 All we have to do is be ready."
 The Spring/Summer 2019 issue of the Shaker newsletter The Clarion also makes reference to a Brother Andrew.
 These remaining Shakers hope that sincere newcomers will join them.

-The Shakers at Sabbathday Lake "stressed the autonomy of each local community", declaring that even though the Shaker covenant remains closed (technically preventing new Shakers from joining), they are willing to accept them nonetheless.
-This Sabbathday Lake Shaker Community receives around two enquiries every week.
+The Shakers at Sabbathday Lake "stressed the autonomy of each local community," declaring that even though the Shaker covenant remains closed (technically preventing new Shakers from joining), they are willing to accept them nonetheless.
+The Sabbathday Lake Shaker Community receives around two enquiries every week.

+In August 2025, April Baxter started living with the Sabbathday Lake Shaker Community.
+This raised the number of active Shakers in the United States to three.